 The academic regalia generally follow the standards established by the Intercollegiate Bureau of Academic Costume, an organization formed by American educators in 1894 to bring order to a growing profusion of academic costumes.
 The robe for the Bachelor of Science degree has pointed sleeves and is designed to be worn closed; the robe for the Master’s degree likewise has pointed sleeves, but may be worn either opened or closed.
 The Doctoral degree robe, which may be worn opened or closed, has a velvet panel on each side of the front opening, extending around the neck and to the bottom of the hem in front; three horizontal velvet bars are positioned on the upper part of each of the full, bell-shaped sleeves.
-A distinct design for the MIT Doctoral degree robe was adopted in 1995.
-It is silver-gray with a cardinal red velvet panel outlined in silver-gray piping on each side of the front opening, extending around the neck to a V-point in the back and to the bottom of the hem in front.
-Cardinal red velvet bars outlined in silver-gray piping are positioned on the upper part of each of the sleeves.
+A distinct design for the MIT Doctoral degree robe was adopted in 1995, modified in 2015.
+It is silver-gray with a cardinal red faille panel outlined in silver-gray piping on each side of the front opening, extending around the neck to a V-point in the back and to the bottom of the hem in front.
+Cardinal red faille bars outlined in silver-gray piping are positioned on the upper part of each of the sleeves.
 An eight-sided, silver-gray tam with a cardinal red tassel was designed to be worn with the robe.
 As this robe is optional, the all-black robe is also worn by those with MIT Doctoral degrees.
 At MIT, only recipients of Doctor of Philosophy (PhD) and Doctor of Science (ScD) degrees are invested with hoods.
 The Doctoral degree hood has a rounded base and is four feet long.
 The velvet trim signifies by color the type of Doctoral degree—for MIT, blue trim for PhD degrees and yellow for ScD degrees.
 The lining of the hood carries the school’s colors—cardinal red and silver-gray for MIT.
 For the Joint Program in Applied Ocean Science and Engineering, which leads to a single degree awarded by MIT and the Woods Hole Oceanographic Institution, the WHOI color of Old Glory blue is added to the MIT colors in the hood lining.
 As the hood lies against the wearer’s back, it should be arranged so that the lining colors show.

 The President’s robe